Hemitrichia: Practical importance

 Two species of Hemitrichia offer important insights into the evolution of the myxomycetes.
 Hemitrichia serpula is probably one of the most well-known and recognizable slime molds due to its distinct golden yellow net-shaped appearance, which acts as the main morphological feature used to identify the species.
 H. serpula can be found in lowland forests of most of the major continents, including Asia, Europe, North America and South America, demonstrating their ability to disperse spores upwards of thousands of miles.
 The species' distinct morphology and its extremely wide spread habitat allowed Hemitrichia serpula to be used to study the process of speciation and gene flow in the Myxomycetes.
 DNA analysis of H. serpula was able to show that Myxomycetes, like most species, are subject to environmental barriers in gene flow, allowing for the development of new species or clades.

-Spores of the species Hemitrichia clavata spores were found to be viable and able to germinate after 75 years in storage.
+Spores of the species Hemitrichia clavata were found to be viable and able to germinate after 75 years in storage.
 This demonstrated the hardiness of the spores, as well as providing an explanation for their ability to survive widespread dispersal.